-About Drill bits for wood, Countless projects occur daily across the globe, and they involve the use of various techniques and machines.
+About Drill bits for wood, Countless projects occur daily across the globe and involve various techniques and machines.
 However, one of the most prominent among these techniques is drilling, whether for metal, wood, plastic, etc.

 Most importantly, drilling a hole allows for the use of fasteners.
-Hence, in any woodwork, drilling a hole is essential for its success.
-Factors such as wood type, hole size contribute to the nature of drill bits for woods needed for a task.
+Hence, drilling a hole is essential for its success in any woodwork.
+Factors such as wood type and hole size contribute to the nature of drill bits for woods needed for a task.

-Consequently, this article will enlighten you on taking to drilling a hole in wood properly.
+Consequently, this article will enlighten you on properly drilling a hole in wood.

 Figure 1: A drilled hole and bit.

 Section 1: Which tools can we use between drill bits and driving Bits?

 Generally, a drill bit makes a hole and can drive screws through the wood.
 On the other hand, a driving bit can only drive screws through the wood.
 Below are a few types of drill and driving bits and their corresponding use:

 Forstner bit- This is perfect for dowels and comes in various sizes.

 Spade- This has a center bit that stabilizes it through large-hole drilling.